 How to blow the whistle and report an illegal act

 Before blowing the whistle, one needs to think through the implications of their actions thoroughly.
 Most whistleblower cases are lost, and retaliation is sure to follow.
+Please scroll down to the whistleblower dilemma section to read about this.

 If you’ve made the decision to become a whistleblower, it is important to get help from an attorney.
 Laws protecting whistleblowers are complex.
 Having a good understanding of the public and common law, as well as state and local regulations is essential.